Dnyarri/POVthread/README.md

-# POVRay Thread - Bitmap to 3D canvas and cross stitch simulation converter
+# POV-Ray Thread - Bitmap to 3D canvas and cross stitch simulation converter

 Python program for conversion of bitmap image to some sort of solid objects in [POVRay](https://www.povray.org/) 3D format, resembling threads of canvas or cross stitches.
 Each source image pixel is converted to a 3D object, colored after source pixel.